lingnachai/gettingandcleaningdata/codebook.md

 The signals were sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window at 50 Hz).
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

 The set of variables that were estimated from these signals are:
-* • mean(): Mean value
+* â€¢ mean(): Mean value
-* • std(): Standard deviation
+* â€¢ std(): Standard deviation
-* • mad(): Median absolute deviation
+* â€¢ mad(): Median absolute deviation
-* • max(): Largest value in array
+* â€¢ max(): Largest value in array
-* • min(): Smallest value in array
+* â€¢ min(): Smallest value in array
-* • sma(): Signal magnitude area
+* â€¢ sma(): Signal magnitude area
-* • energy(): Energy measure.
+* â€¢ energy(): Energy measure.
 Sum of the squares divided by the number of values.
-* • iqr(): Interquartile range
+* â€¢ iqr(): Interquartile range
-* • entropy(): Signal entropy
+* â€¢ entropy(): Signal entropy
-* • arCoeff(): Autoregression coefficients with Burg order equal to 4
+* â€¢ arCoeff(): Autoregression coefficients with Burg order equal to 4
-* • correlation(): Correlation coefficient between two signals
+* â€¢ correlation(): Correlation coefficient between two signals
-* • maxInds(): Index of the frequency component with largest magnitude
+* â€¢ maxInds(): Index of the frequency component with largest magnitude
-* • meanFreq(): Weighted average of the frequency components to obtain a mean frequency
+* â€¢ meanFreq(): Weighted average of the frequency components to obtain a mean frequency
-* • skewness(): Skewness of the frequency domain signal
+* â€¢ skewness(): Skewness of the frequency domain signal
-* • kurtosis(): Kurtosis of the frequency domain signal
+* â€¢ kurtosis(): Kurtosis of the frequency domain signal
-* • bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
+* â€¢ bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
-* • angle(): Angle between some vectors.
+* â€¢ angle(): Angle between some vectors.

-After running the "GettingCleaningProj_analysis.R" program the original data set are re-organized to a tidy data set "tidydata.txt".
+## After running the "GettingCleaningProj_analysis.R" program
+The original data set are re-organized to a tidy data set "tidydata.txt".
 Below are the column details
 *  [1] "Subject"
 *  [2] "Activity"
 *  [3] "ActivityId"